khanonjs/khanon.js-website/public/docs/3-using-scene-interface.md

 [Actors](https://khanonjs.com/api-docs/modules/decorators_actor.html), [sprites](https://khanonjs.com/api-docs/modules/decorators_sprite.html), [meshes](https://khanonjs.com/api-docs/modules/decorators_mesh.html) and [particles](https://khanonjs.com/api-docs/modules/decorators_particle.html) are spawnable elements that can be added or removed from the scene at any point.

-[Actors](https://khanonjs.com/api-docs/modules/decorators_actor.html) are logical elements that interact between themselves, the scene, and/or the player.
+Actors are logical elements that interact between themselves, the scene, and/or the player.
 The actors to be used in this scene are declared in the [`actors`](https://khanonjs.com/api-docs/interfaces/decorators_scene.SceneProps.html#actors) property.

-[Sprites](https://khanonjs.com/api-docs/modules/decorators_sprite.html) are 2D textures that always face to the camera.
-They can be used for many different purposes like compose an actor, be a part of the scene, or render particles.
+Sprites are 2D textures that always face to the camera.
+They can be used for many different purposes like composing an actor, be a part of the scene, or render particles.
 Sprites are delcared in the [`sprites`](https://khanonjs.com/api-docs/interfaces/decorators_scene.SceneProps.html#particles) property.

-[Meshes](https://khanonjs.com/api-docs/modules/decorators_mesh.html) are 3D compositions.
+Meshes are 3D compositions.
 Like particles, they can be used to compose an actor, be a part of the scene, or render particles.
 Meshes are delcared in the [`meshes`](https://khanonjs.com/api-docs/interfaces/decorators_scene.SceneProps.html#meshes) property.

-[Particles](https://khanonjs.com/api-docs/modules/decorators_particle.html) add effects to the environment, like the water of a waterfall or a fire throwing flares.
+Particles add effects to the environment, like the water of a waterfall or a fire throwing flares.
 Particles are declared in the [`particles`](https://khanonjs.com/api-docs/interfaces/decorators_scene.SceneProps.html#particles) property.

 Take in condireration that if an actor or other element has already declared in its decorator the sprites, meshes or particles to use, you don't need to redeclare them in the scene.

 Khanon.js will traverse the whole elements tree of the scene and will load all neccesary assets.

-# Load and unload the scene
+# Loading and unloading the scene

 To load a scene use the scene method [load](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html#load) or the [KJS.Scene.load](https://khanonjs.com/api-docs/functions/kjs.KJS.Scene.load.html) global method.
 After the loading has been completed, the callback [onLoad](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html#onLoad) is invoked.